Yarsanism: Divine manifestations

 The primary mazhariyyat of the First Epoch was the Divine Essence known as Khawandagar, who created the world.

-The primary mazhariyyat of the Second Epoch was Ali ibn Abi Talib, the fourth Caliph and first imam of Shia Islam.
-This explains the alternative name for Yarsanis Ali-Allahi, 'Believers in the divinity of Ali'.
+The primary mazhariyyat of the Second Epoch was Ali ibn Abi Talib, the fourth caliph and first imam of Shia Islam.
+This explains the alternative name for Yarsanis Ali-Allahi, "Believers in the divinity of Ali".

 The primary mazhariyyat of the Third Epoch was Shah Khoshin.

 In the Fourth Epoch, the primary mazhariyyat is held to be Sultan Sahak.
-It is said that his mother was Dayerak Rezbar or Khatun-e Rezbar, a Kurdish virgin of the Jaff tribe.
+It is said that his mother was Dayerak Rezbar or Khatun-e Rezbar, a Kurdish virgin of the Caf tribe.
 While sleeping under a pomegranate tree a kernel of fruit fell into her mouth when a bird pecked the fruit directly over her.
 Sources vary on Rezbar’s marital life, some state that she lived her entire life celibate and unmarried while most state that she had married.
-Sources that claim she had married either contest her husband as being a Kurdish man named “Shaykh Isa” from a priestly line of the Barzanja tribe or an Arab Sayyid man.
-Whether either of these men even fathered Sahak is also contested among Yarsanis who believe she had married either one of them.
+Sources that claim she had married either contest her husband as being a Kurdish man named "Şêx Îsa" from a priestly line of the Berzencî tribe or an Arab Sayyid man.
+Whether either of these men even fathered Sahak is also contested among Yarsanis who believe she had married either one of them, as the virgin birth of Sahak is contested by Yarsani scholars though the presumed father or stepfather of Sahak is not regarded as a significant religious figure in Yarsanism.

 Haft Tan or seven persons

 Each Epoch in Yarsani belief saw the appearance of the seven secondary divine manifestations or Haft Tan.
 In the First Epoch they appeared in their true angelic form, while in subsequent Epochs they appeared in human incarnations.
-The "Haft Tan" are charged with responsibility for the affairs of the internal realm.
+The Haft Tan are charged with responsibility for the affairs of the internal realm.